Conflux-Chain/conflux-documentation/docs/espace/UserGuide.md

 ## Faucet

 To interact with our testnet, you first need to receive testnet CFX on eSpace Testnet.
 You can get testnet CFX from our [faucet](https://efaucet.confluxnetwork.org/).
-Paste your wallet address in the address input box solve the puzzle and click `Claim` to receive testnet CFX.
+Paste your wallet address in the address input box, input the captcha and click `Claim` to receive testnet CFX.